 At the same time, I am aware that wherever I go, with everyone else I interact in my everyday life, the energy I take from each of my relationships will influence the results I have.

 How would it be for you to see how the most important relationships for you flourish and any misunderstanding becomes an opportunity to connect?
 Imagine what it would be like to stay calm and confident that you will come to a solution that will please all parties, equally, no matter how big the difference of opinion…

 Here are some of my sample workshop topics:

 - recognize and transform the behaviours that no longer serve you

-- manage your judgements and criticism
+- manage your judgments and criticism

-- have difficult conversations with courage, trust and hope
+- have difficult conversations with courage, trust, and hope

 - hear what others are saying “yes” to when they say “no”